-Visiting the Maldives?
-You have found my personal notes and travel tips, such as the best time to visit the Maldives and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+The best time to visit the Maldives and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
 Enjoy!

 The Maldives is a country in the Indian Ocean comprised of approximately 1,200 coral islands of which approximately 1,000 are uninhabited.